Sandy Hook Parents Sue Conspiracy Theorist Alex Jones Over Claim Shooting Was 'Fake'

 Both boys were among 20 first-grade students killed inside the school in Newtown, Conn.

-Days after the shooting, Noah's mother told NPR the six-year-old boy "was a ball fire, energy, unrestrainable - love, light, everything, the essence of life."
+Days after the shooting, Noah's mother told NPR the 6-year-old boy "was a ball of fire, energy, unrestrainable — love, light, everything, the essence of life."

-Jones did not respond to NPR's for comment.
+Jones did not respond to NPR's request for comment.

 The New York Times reported the lawsuits "represent the first civil action taken by parents accusing Mr. Jones of defamation."